Aiven-Labs/pgvector-find-faces-talk/slides/README.rst

 * `Sebi's demo`_ - my colleague Sébastien Blanc tweeting a video showing his cool demo of using ``pgvector`` to find nearest colours by RGB.

+* I think `Vector Indexes in Postgres using pgvector: IVFFlat vs HNSW`_ is a decent introduction to the two types of index in pgvector, and how to decide which you want.

-And the "`AI and ethics`_" talk from `Write the Docs Atlantic`_ when it's available - this talk by `Chris Meyns`_ was called "AI ethics for tech writers", but really it is an excellent talk about the ethics around AI regardless of why you're using it.
+* The talk `AI ethics for tech writers`_ by `Chris Meyns`_ from `Write the Docs Atlantic 2023`_ is an excellent talk about the ethics around AI regardless of why you're using it.

+* `Glyph`_'s `A Grand Unified Theory of the AI Hype Cycle`_ is a fun look at the shape of the history of this field.
+By his non-exhaustive list of N, this is my fourth time round the cycle :)

 .. _`What are embeddings`: https://vickiboykis.com/what_are_embeddings/
 .. _`Vicki Boykis`: https://vickiboykis.com/about/